Research

 (Funded by the NII and the Ministry of education)

-Results: Children in the experimental group using the software program had shown significant progress in reading punctuated words and unpunctuated words, as well as in reading comprehension, enabling them to integrate in regular classrooms.
+Results: In comparison to children in the control group, the children using the software program showed greater progress in reading punctuated words and unpunctuated words, as well as in general reading comprehension.

 Evaluation of an early intervention program for at-risk preschool boys